A Caribbean Mystery: Plot summary

 This story takes place at the Golden Palm resort on the Caribbean island of St Honoré.
 Miss Marple's nephew has paid for her to holiday there after a bout of ill health.
 She speaks with Major Palgrave, a well-travelled man with many stories to share.
 She sits, half listening, until Palgrave tells a story about a man who got away with murder more than once.
 When Palgrave asks her if she wants to see a picture of a murderer, she listens intently – but after he finds the snapshot in his wallet, he suddenly changes the subject.
 Miss Marple looks up to see why and spots several people nearby.

 The next day, when the maid Victoria finds Major Palgrave dead in his room, Miss Marple is convinced he was murdered.
 She asks Dr Graham to find the photo he mentioned, pretending it is of her nephew, but it is not found.
 Meanwhile, she interviews the others: Tim and Molly Kendal, owners of the hotel; the Prescotts, a clergyman and his sister; Mr Jason Rafiel, a tycoon confined to a wheelchair; Jackson, his nurse/masseur/attendant/valet; Esther Walters, his secretary; the American Lucky Dyson and her husband, Greg; and Edward and Evelyn Hillingdon.
 On the beach, Miss Marple sees Señora de Caspearo, a woman on holiday who says she remembers Major Palgrave because he had an 'evil eye'.
-Miss Marple corrects her that he had a glass eye, but she still says that it was evil.
+Miss Marple corrects her that he had a glass eye, but the Señora still says that it was evil.

 Victoria informs the Kendals that she did not remember seeing the high blood pressure medication, Serenite, in Major Palgrave's room before his death, although it was found on his table after his death.
 That night, Victoria is found stabbed to death.
 Molly begins having nightmares.
-Miss Marple finds Jackson looking at Molly's cosmetics; he says that if belladonna were added to one of them, it would cause nightmares.
+When Miss Marple finds Jackson looking at Molly's cosmetics, he says that if belladonna were added to one of them, it would cause nightmares.
 The following night, Tim finds Molly unconscious on the floor, apparently having taken an overdose of sleeping pills.
-The police are involved, and the cook, Enrico, tells them he saw Molly holding a steak knife before going outside.
-Miss Marple asks the others if Major Palgrave told people about the photo.
-Others claim Palgrave said it was not a photo of a wife killer but a husband killer.
-When police realize that the high blood pressure medicine did not belong to Major Palgrave, his body is exhumed and the autopsy reveals that he died by poison, as Miss Marple expected.
+The police become involved, and the cook, Enrico, tells them he saw Molly holding a steak knife before going outside.
+Miss Marple asks the others if Major Palgrave told anyone else about the photo.
+They claim he said it was not a photo of a wife killer but a husband killer.
+When police realize that the high blood pressure medicine did not belong to Major Palgrave, his body is exhumed, and the autopsy reveals that he died by poison, as Miss Marple expected.